upstream-se/guidebook-draft/docs/motivation/recurring-challenges.md

-# Recurring Challenges
+# Recurring challenges

-The characteristics described in the **[Problem Space](./problem-space.md)** define the environment in which software systems exist and evolve.
+The characteristics described in the **[Problem space](./problem-space.md)** define the environment in which software systems exist and evolve.
 Within this environment, a set of recurring patterns of difficulty arises across organizations, domains, and technological contexts.

 These challenges are not isolated incidents or the result of individual mistakes.
 They emerge as **systemic patterns** shaped by longevity, continuous change, organizational context, multiplicity of actors, shifting boundaries, and historical accumulation.

 This page identifies and characterizes these recurring challenges.
 It remains **diagnostic**: it does not propose solutions, prescribe practices, or establish norms.
 Those concerns are addressed later in this guidebook.

-## Implicit and Unexamined Decisions
+## Implicit and unexamined decisions

 Many decisions that shape a software system are made implicitly, without being explicitly articulated, examined, or recorded.
 These include decisions about scope, boundaries, architectural assumptions, quality trade-offs, and acceptable forms of change.